Conflux-Chain/go-conflux-sdk/api.md

 func (client *Client) MustNewAddress(base32OrHex string) types.Address
 ```
 MustNewAddress create conflux address by base32 string or hex40 string, if
-base32OrHex is base32 and networkID is setted it will check if networkID match.
+base32OrHex is base32 and networkID is passed it will create cfx Address use
-it will painc if error occured.
+networkID of current client. it will painc if error occured.

 #### func (*Client) NewAddress